MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. If you want to add a logo, upload the image.

 1. Validate that your provider definition appears in the solution.
 A record with the component type **IOM Provider Definition** should be displayed.
-If it isn't displayed, select **Add existing**, and then select the record you just created.
+If it isn't displayed, select **Add existing**, and then select the record you created.

 1. Validate that your provider appears in the Provider Catalog.
-If you set the **Is Active** field to **Yes**, your provider definition will show up in the Provider Catalog.
+If you set the **Is Active** field to **Yes**, your provider definition shows up in the Provider Catalog.
 Open Intelligent Order Management.
 Go to **Providers > Catalog**.
 Verify that your provider definition is displayed.

 ### Add components to solution